-Head coach Michele Madison, a member of the National Field Hockey Coaches Association Hall of Fame and a former assistant US National Team and Olympic coach, has spent eight seasons at the helm of the Cavalier field hockey program, leading UVa to seven NCAA Tournament berths, including national semifinals appearances in 2009 and 2010.
+Head coach Michele Madison, a member of the National Field Hockey Coaches Association Hall of Fame and a former assistant US National Team and Olympic coach, has spent nine seasons at the helm of the Cavalier field hockey program, leading UVa to seven NCAA Tournament berths, including national semifinals appearances in 2009 and 2010.